The Best End-Of-Year Money Moves To Make

 While you’re at it, take a comprehensive look at all the benefits offered by your employer and make sure you’re not leaving anything on the table.
 There may be benefits on offer that you didn’t even know about, including disability insurance, gym memberships, healthy living programs, commuting benefits, or a financial wellness program.
 Your HR department can share details on everything available.

-Speaking Of Benefits… If You’re Eligible, Make HSA Contributions
+Speaking of Benefits… If You’re Eligible, Make HSA Contributions

 Did you contribute to an HSA in 2023?
 If you have an insurance policy with a deductible of at least $1,600 for self-only coverage, or $3,200 for family coverage, it’s definitely something you’ll want to consider for 2024.
 It’s easier if you have an HSA through your employer, but you can also open an HSA on your own — via your credit union — as long as your health insurance policy qualifies.